Luid425/alloMovie/README.md

 # Allomovie

-This application is a simple project to implement a list of film.
+This application is a simple project to implement a list of film developed with React.